PRE-VOCATIONAL SCHOOL, PVS (POLYTECHNISCHE SCHULE)

 During the 32 hours of teaching provided each week, pupils acquire basic vocational knowledge and skills that will prepare them in the most effective possible way for the transition into an apprenticeship and for progression in to subsequent forms of education.
 Individual schools have the freedom to adjust the number of lessons devoted to the elective and compulsory subjects each week, in response to the interests of the pupils.

 The PVS operates either as a school in its own right or one that, from an organisational perspective, forms part of a compulsory general school.

-follow url Since 2012, pupils with special educational needs have had the opportunity to complete their education by attending an integrated class at a PVS or a one-year Home Economics School, in order to complete their compulsory education.
+Since 2012, pupils with special educational needs have had the opportunity to complete their education by attending an integrated class at a PVS or a one-year Home Economics School, in order to complete their compulsory education.
 In the integrated classes at the PVS, the young people will follow the curriculum of the Pre-Vocational Year, either wholly or in part.
-The intention is to enable young people to develop their personal outlook with regard to life and work, to familiarise themselves with what it is like to work in an employment environment, including from the perspective of an employee, and to learn how to conduct themselves in that setting.
+The intention is to enable young people to develop their personal outlook with regard to life and work, to familiarise themselves with what it is like to work in an employment environment, including the perspective of an employee, and to learn how to conduct themselves in that setting.

 The next step: